 Players often try to camouflage their yips by changing strategies — in golf that means changing grip or switching hands, a superficial solution to a problem that is clearly mental.
 Zverev seems to have fixed his yips in the interim but the nerves are still there, plainly obvious in the defensive, passive way he plays.
 Zverev loses, Djokovic reaches the final, and Medvedev beats him to win his first Grand Slam title.

 Had I started watching tennis fifteen years ago my eyes might have been on Guillermo Coria, another player who suffered from service yips.
-Some have called Coria "the best that never was," and he might have been, but that’s a pointless discussion to have.
+Some have called Coria "the best that never was," and he might have been, but that’s a pointless conversation to have.

 People deal with pressure in all sorts of ways.
 Some find a comfortable space in the what-ifs and could-have-beens, because pretending not to care is easier than trying and failing, a more comforting story than having potential and being too afraid to ask the question.

-Zvere is interesting — he has the potential and he asks the question and, despite his yips and self-confidence issues, he is highly ranked.
+Zvere is interesting.
+He has the potential and he asks the question and, despite his yips and self-confidence issues, he is highly ranked.
 Most importantly, his professional problems and his personal problems are, to me, two sides of the same coin — and there is something poetic about that.

 You can support my work by buying me a coffee ☕